domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

+## The Prophecy of the Seeress
+'Neath the sea the land sinketh,
+the sun dimmeth,
+from the heavens
+fall the fair, bright stars;
+gusheth forth steam and gutting fire,
+to very heaven soar
+the hurtling flames.
+The fates I fathom,
+yet farther I see:
+of the mighty gods
+the engulfing doom.
+Comes the darksome dragon flying,
+Nthhogg,
+upward from the Nitha Fells.
+He bears in his pinions
+as the plains he o'erflies,
+now he will sink.

+from The Royal Codex, or Codex Regius: an apocalyptic vision of the end of the pagan gods - of a huge volcanic event.

 ## From the Film "Endless Poetry" - Selection 4
 Alejandro,
 poetry is an act.